Economic bubble: Causes

-It has also been variously suggested that bubbles may be rational, intrinsic, and contagious.
+It has been suggested that bubbles may be rational, intrinsic, and contagious.
 To date, there is no widely accepted theory to explain their occurrence.
 Recent computer-generated agency models suggest excessive leverage could be a key factor in causing financial bubbles.

 Puzzlingly for some, bubbles occur even in highly predictable experimental markets, where uncertainty is eliminated and market participants should be able to calculate the intrinsic value of the assets simply by examining the expected stream of dividends.
 Nevertheless, bubbles have been observed repeatedly in experimental markets, even with participants such as business students, managers, and professional traders.
 Experimental bubbles have proven robust to a variety of conditions, including short-selling, margin buying, and insider trading.

 While there is no clear agreement on what causes bubbles, there is evidence to suggest that they are not caused by bounded rationality or assumptions about the irrationality of others, as assumed by greater fool theory.
 It has also been shown that bubbles appear even when market participants are well capable of pricing assets correctly.
 Further, it has been shown that bubbles appear even when speculation is not possible or when over-confidence is absent.

 More recent theories of asset bubble formation suggest that they are likely sociologically-driven events, thus explanations that merely involve fundamental factors or snippets of human behavior are incomplete at best.
 For instance, qualitative researchers Preston Teeter and Jorgen Sandberg argue that market speculation is driven by culturally-situated narratives that are deeply embedded in and supported by the prevailing institutions of the time.
 They cite factors such as bubbles forming during periods of innovation, easy credit, loose regulations, and internationalized investment as reasons why narratives play such an influential role in the growth of asset bubbles.